Frequently asked questions

-Upon completion of the testing, we provide preliminary feedback, which details a brief overview of the findings, diagnoses and possible recommendations.
-Typically, it takes about three weeks for the full, written report to be completed, although we are able to work within a tighter time frame, if necessary.
-The report integrates the background history provided during the interview and obtained from review of relevant records, testing results and interpretation, diagnosis, and appropriate recommendations.
-After receiving the report, we are happy to meet either in-person or over a conference call if you have questions about the results, diagnoses or recommendations.
+Upon completion of the testing, Dr. Morgan provides preliminary feedback, which details a brief overview of the findings, diagnoses, and possible recommendations.
+Typically, it takes about two to three weeks for the full, written report to be completed, although it is possible to work within a tighter time frame if necessary.
+The report integrates the background history provided during the interview and information obtained from review of relevant records, testing results and interpretation, diagnosis, and appropriate recommendations.
+After receiving the report, Dr. Morgan is happy to meet either in-person or over a conference call if you have questions about the results, diagnoses. or recommendations.

 If after testing of a child or adolescent observation in his/her educational environment is needed, our office will coordinate with the school district once the parents have provided the relevant contact information and release forms.
-We will make ourselves available to meet with or conduct phone conferences at the parents’ request with medical providers, attorneys, or family members.
-The neuropsychologists of NPANJ have identified professionals in the field of education who are able to provide private course work or therapeutic support in addition to any other school based programming or accommodations.
+Dr. Morgan will make himself available to meet with or conduct phone conferences at the parents’ request with medical providers, attorneys, or family members.
+NPANJ has identified professionals in the field of education who are able to provide private course work or therapeutic support in addition to any other school based programming or accommodations.

 1. From North NJ via Route 287, take 287 South to Exit 35 Madison Ave/NJ-124.
 Turn left onto Madison Ave/NJ-124 E and travel for 1.1 miles to Kahn Road.
 Our office is on the second floor of the Provident Bank, which is located on the corner of Kahn Road and Madison Avenue.
-Turn left onto Kahn Road; the parking lot is on the right.
+Turn left onto Kahn Road and you will see the parking lot on the right.

 2. From South NJ via Route 287, take 287 North to Exit 35 South Street toward Madison Ave/NJ-124.
 Turn right on Madison Ave/NJ-124 and travel for 1 mile to Kahn Road.
 Our office is on the second floor of the Provident Bank, which is located on the corner of Kahn Road and Madison Avenue.
-Turn left onto Kahn Road; the parking lot is on the right.
+Turn left onto Kahn Road and you will see the parking lot on the right.